gyrinx-app/gyrinx/README.md

     cd content
     ```

-2. Create and activate a virtual environment:
+2. Make sure you're using the right python version:

     ```bash
+    python --version # should be >= 3.12
+    ```

+3. Create and activate a virtual environment:

+    ```bash
     python -m venv .venv && . .venv/bin/activate
     ```

-3. Install the project in editable mode so you can use the `schema` command:
+4. Install the project in editable mode so you can use the `schema` command:

     ```bash
     pip install --editable .